SierraSoftworks/blog/src/posts/2021-02-14-recipe-for-a-monitoring-service.md

 #### "Bring your own checks"
 It is important to realize that most of your customers will not be coming from a green-field environment, rather they will bring along years or even decades of existing check infrastructure and asking them to flush it all to make the switch to your stack is going to be a tricky conversation to have.
-Instead, making support for arbitrary datasources a core feature of your service will enable you to onboard teams with legacy monitoring infrastructure quickly, begin delivering value and then drive modernization on the backbone of you more advanced functionality rather than through a barrier to entry.
+Instead, making support for arbitrary data-sources a core feature of your service will enable you to onboard teams with legacy monitoring infrastructure quickly, begin delivering value and then drive modernization on the backbone of you more advanced functionality rather than through a barrier to entry.